-People rarely talk about emotional side of scoliosis.
-Most conversations focus on the medical aspects: how fast the curves progress and which treatments are effective.
-Yet for people with scoliosis, emotional effects are as real as the physical ones—sometimes more so.
+People rarely talk about the emotional side of scoliosis.
+Most conversations focus on the medical aspects: for people with scoliosis, emotional effects are as accurate as physical ones—sometimes more so.

 “The scars on my body are nothing compared to the emotional scars that scoliosis has left on me,” says patient Leah L.

 Connecting with other kids can be hard when your spinal curves set you apart.
-Uneven posture or even wearing a brace often makes kids with scoliosis feel ostracized from their peers.
+Uneven posture or even wearing a brace often makes kids with scoliosis feel ostracised from their peers.

 As many as 56 percent of scoliosis patients struggle with relationships.
 More than a third become shy or isolated, while one in five defensively avoid others.
 This can lead to “paranoia because you feel like you are being judged for being less than sociable,” says Denise C.

-Pain and discomfort can cause patients to avoid social situations such as games or concerts with hard chairs; outdoor activities; and trips that involve long car, plane or train rides.
+Pain and discomfort can cause patients to avoid social situations such as games or concerts with hard chairs, outdoor activities, and trips that involve long cars, planes, or train rides.
 As a result, up to 43 percent of teens with scoliosis spend less time dating and enjoying recreational activities than their peers.

 Having an abnormal body at a time when fitting in is paramount can wreak havoc on a child’s self-confidence.
 Many kids—especially girls—develop body image issues.